 Minor Changes Will Mean Major Costs

-Can’t quite get the page border the proper shade of red to match your company logo?
-Need to make your page font a wee bit larger?
-Free domain companies are banking on your desire to get your website looking just right and are known to charge top dollar for even the most minor modifications.
+Can’t quite get the page border the proper shade of rouge to match your company logo?
+Need to make that heading font a wee bit larger?
+Free website companies are banking on your desire to get your website looking just the way you want it, and are known to charge top dollar for even the most minor customizations.
 Special requests, template modifications and custom features are really where the money is made.
-Either you’ll need to get comfortable with a website that isn’t quite to your liking or shell out big bucks to upgrade a website you’ll never own.
-This is partially why so many abandon DIY websites, forfeiting their valuable time and energy in the process.
+Either you’ll need to get comfortable with a website that is largely imperfect or shell out big bucks to upgrade.
+This is partially why so many users abandon DIY websites, ultimately forfeiting their valuable time & energy.

 You’ll Need to Upgrade

-When it comes to large corporations turning profits with ‘free products or services,’ it’s all about the art of the up-sell.
-Free plans are designed to be very limited and often prove to be pointless.
-It won’t take much to reach the well defined limitations of the entry level point “free” product.
-Free or economy plans often restrict page count, bandwidth, memory and/or visitor traffic, leaving you with little choice but to upgrade (again).
-Remember, you don’t have to upgrade if you don’t mind setting limits for your creativity and user experience.
-Lame.
+When it comes to large corporations turning profits with ‘free products or services,’ their inherent strategy is all about the art of the upsell.
+Free plans are designed to be very restrictive and often prove to be pointless.
+It won’t take much to reach the well defined limitations of the entry-level “free” product.
+Free or economy plans often restrict design flexibility, page count, bandwidth, memory allocation and/or visitor traffic, leaving you with little choice but to upgrade (again).

 Your Rates Will Increase

 Inevitably, most business tools will not stay free forever.
 You may eventually experience a ‘pay or get out’ fork in the road, just like the thousands of frustrated, would-be webmasters before you.
 Countless free websites have graduated to a pay only option, and you should be prepared to receive that email justifying why you now need to pay for your free site.
-You’ll need to decide whether to pay up or abandon the entire website, along with all contents, traffic and domain name.
+You’ll need to decide whether to pay up or abandon all of your hard work.

 Your Time is Better Spent Running Your Business

-We’re willing to bet that the time spent trying to figure out how to create a website complete with original content, images and graphics, would be better spent running your business.
+We’re willing to bet that the time spent trying to figure out how to create a website complete with original content, images and graphics, would be better spent running your business and mining for new opportunities.
 The same goes for anything you try and learn to do yourself, compared with hiring a professional who already knows how.
-Sure, you’ve dodged another invoice with the DIY solution, but chances are good that you’ve stunted the growth and development of your company.
+Sure, you’ve dodged another invoice with that DIY solution, but chances are good that you’ve stunted the growth and development of your company.

 The Bottom Line